Top Real Estate Sales Advice

 Although we like Realtors to call for showings the day before they happen (or at least several hours ahead of time), there are times when a buyer will spot a sign or see something online and want to see it right away.
 Sometimes this is the home they end up buying.
 Keep that in mind when you have your home listed.

 You should also vacate the home.
 At the very least go for a walk so the buyer can feel comfortable speaking to their agent in private.
 Buyers never feel at ease when you are in the home hovering around them.
-LET THEM LOOK on their terms.
+Let them look on their terms not yours.
 If you are concerned about valuables, lock them up somewhere.
 Most importantly a lock box is highly advisable!
 Don’t make a Realtor NOT want to show your home.

 Buying The Wrong Home In The First Place